 Apply by December 1

-We understand that the COVID-19 pandemic has been disruptive to all and that student experiences in the wake of this have not been equitable.
-In response to these events, we recognize that some applicants will have concerns about the impacts these events could have on admissions.
 The graduate programs at the University of Colorado Boulder are dedicated to recruiting and supporting diverse, talented students, employing holistic application review processes and supporting students when they arrive on campus.

 The Department of Biochemistry is committed to promoting a culture of diversity and inclusion for all students, staff, and faculty.
 We seek to foster a supportive community of people with diverse backgrounds, experiences, and perspectives, serving as the foundation for teaching and learning.
 Our vision is supported by CU Boulder’s broad initiatives aimed at promoting diversity and inclusion, and fostering a caring community of students, staff, and educators.